 The Scuba Diving: Dive sites are distributed in front of the cays.
 The coral reef is over 10 km long, at a depth of 10 – 30 meters.
 Some say the abundance of fish in this area give divers the sensation they’re in an aquarium.
 International dive centers include the Coco (in Melia Cayo Guillermo) and Blue Diving (in Melia Cayo Coco).

-Jardines del Rey Diving-Prices in USD
+Jardines del Rey Diving

 * Same departure